 - No Time zone difference barrier: Timezone difference when outsourcing is one of the most common issues that Accountants have to face if they outsource offshore.
 Even though this difference can be leveraged, however, it puts a halt on various Accounting tasks that need your involvement.
 But this isn’t the case with Onshore Staffing since both the parties are working at the same time.

 - Flexibility to get the work done whenever needed: Following up on the above point, since the outsourced team’s time is the same as yours, you can get your work done as and when needed.

 - Easy hiring and onboarding: This is one of the key benefits of onshore staffing.
-You don’t have to trust the Google reviews or online reputation of the outsourced firm and give them the job which can be a case in offshore hiring.
+You don’t have to trust the Google reviews or the online reputation of the outsourced firm and give them the job, which can be the case in offshore hiring.
 On the contrary, you can simply have a face-to-face discussion with the outsourcing firm and then hire them based on their industry knowledge.

 - With onshore outsourcing, you also have the option to sit down and discuss if any reforms are needed in contract policies or if you have new policies or software integrations that need to be sorted out.

 All in all, onshore staffing can significantly reduce the level of dependency on both the parties.